‘RHOBH’ Welcomes Back Teddi Mellencamp For Season 9

 Teddi Mellencamp has been confirmed to return to Real Housewives of Beverly Hills for Season 9 according to a Tuesday report from Us Weekly.
-It will be the second season for the 36-year-old accountability coach and daughter of rock and roll icon John Mellencamp who seemed pleased with her experience in first season despite conflicts from the beginning with fellow housewives Erika Girardi and Dorit Kemsley.
+It will be the second season for the 36-year-old accountability coach and daughter of rock and roll icon John Mellencamp who seemed pleased with her experience in the first season despite conflicts from the beginning with fellow housewives Erika Girardi and Dorit Kemsley.
 Maybe it’s her accountability training speaking when she says,

 “You know, I trusted my gut always.
 And maybe this past season there were moments like, ‘Maybe I shouldn’t have!’
 But then watching it back, I’m like, ‘No, you know what?
 Your gut was right.
 Just follow it.'”